 The poster for the movie◊ Orphan looks... wrong.
 Just vaguely creepy in the facial area, and you can't really tell how or why it's wrong.
 It's actually because the face is TOO symmetrical, because it's actually half the face mirrored to make a whole face.
 Human faces aren't perfectly symmetrical, so a perfectly symmetrical face goes into Uncanny Valley.

-Judging from his performance in this promotional video for Prometheus, Michael Fassbender will be pulling this off rather nicely.
+Judging from his performance in this promotional video, Michael Fassbender will be pulling this off rather nicely.
 It's the cheerful monotone, neutral expression, and the fact that he can apparently cry on demand that does it.
+Through the movie, small whirs can be heard with most of his movements, and the Uncanny Factor goes off the scale when his head gets pulled off by a furious Engineer.
+Arguably, it's played with in a scene where David 8 is shown dying his hair.

 The Purge: The psychopathic gang is wearing masks that resemble human faces, but the masks invoke a feeling of wrongness to them.
 The poster itself presents what looks like a horrifying Slasher Smile.